Skip to main content

 Clubroot (Plasmodiophora brassicae) is the most serious brassica soilborne disease.
 It causes warty, distorted roots and wilting that looks like drought stress.
 There is no cure once the pathogen is in your soil.
 Raise soil pH to 7.0-7.2 with lime to suppress it (Cornell Cooperative Extension, Clubroot of Brassicas, 2018).
 Avoid moving soil from infected beds and practice a 4-year rotation with non-brassica crops.

 Cabbage loopers (Trichoplusia ni) and imported cabbageworm (Pieris rapae) are the most common foliage pests.
 Both are caterpillars that feed on outer and inner leaves.
 Bacillus thuringiensis var. kurstaki (Bt-k) applied at egg hatch is highly effective and safe to use close to harvest.
-Row cover from transplant to heading prevents adult moth and butterfly egg-laying entirely.
+Row cover from transplant to heading prevents adult moth and butterfly egg-laying entirely - the better solution if you’re growing a lot of plants.

 Aphids - particularly cabbage aphid (Brevicoryne brassicae) - colonize the interior of forming heads and are difficult to wash out once established.
 Inspect the interior of forming heads weekly.
 Strong water jets dislodge early colonies; insecticidal soap handles heavier infestations.